-The courts are not legally bound by infringement decisions issued by domestic or foreign competition authorities.
-However, in practice, final and binding cease and desist orders or surcharge payment orders by the JFTC would be recognized as strong evidence that presumes the existence of conduct violating the AMA.
-It is generally difficult to overturn such presumptions, although a court will examine other evidence and determine the existence of the violating conduct based on its own findings.
+The courts are not legally bound by the infringement decisions issued by domestic or foreign competition authorities.
+However, in practice, final and binding cease and desist orders or surcharge payment orders by the JFTC would be recognized as strong evidence that presumes the existence of the violating conduct of the AMA.
+It is generally difficult to overturn such presumptions, although the court examines other evidence and determines the existence of the violating conduct based on its own findings.

-We expect that final and binding infringement decisions by foreign competition authorities would have the same evidential value as those issued by the JFTC.
+We expect that final and binding infringement decisions by foreign competition authorities would have the same evidential value as the ones by the JFTC.